Cost – $5,995 if paid in full, $6,390 if paid in 3 installments of $2,130 each.

 While it is not possible to make wine during the program, you will observe several stages of the process.
 You can expect to leave the program with a thorough scientific understanding of the winemaking process, the steps and equipment required, the compliance and labeling required, and a very realistic expectations of the cost of opening a winery.
 You will also have a full understanding of the sensory components of wine, from fruit to faults.

 There are three weekends when your attendance is required.
-During the first of these ‘Wine Camps’ you will get hands-on experience with lab analyses at the WSU Irrigated Agriculture, Research and Extension Center in Prosser, WA with Jim Harbertson and his technical team.
-During the second camp in Prosser you will get exposure to filtering systems, bottling lines, and meet winemakers in their wineries.
-The final camp is held on the WSU campus in Pullman, WA.
-Here you will spend a day in the Microbiology lab with Dr. Charles Edwards and a day in the Sensory Analysis lab with Dr. Carolyn Ross.
+Each enology certificate camp is held at the Ste.
+Michelle Wine Estates WSU Wine Science Center in Richland, Wash.
+During the first of these ‘Wine Camps’ you will get hands-on experience with lab analyses with Jim Harbertson and his technical team.
+During the second camp, you will get exposure to winery equipment and operations, including behind-the-scenes tours local wineries.
+For the final camp, you will apply your knowledge in the microbiology lab with Dr. Thomas Henick-Kling and do sensory analysis with the enology research team.
 These camps also provide a great networking opportunity between students to students and students to industry professionals.

 While participating in the Enology Certificate Program you will view and listen to online lecture presentations and videos.
 On a discussion board participants will share information about themselves, discuss topics of their choice, and discuss assignment questions.
 High-speed Internet is required to access the program.

-You will be given the URL to the program that gives you access to syllabi, lectures, lecture notes, pdf’s of lecture slides, journal articles, internet links, exams and course evaluations.
+You will be given the URL to the program that gives you access to syllabi, lectures, lecture notes, pdf’s of lecture slides, internet links, exams and course evaluations.

 Course length varies with topic, some may be 2-3 months, others require less time.
 The time allotted for exams is 2 weeks and format varies.
 The amount of time spent on a course will vary with the content and the participant’s background, but it is estimated that you should plan on spending approximately 10 hours/week on the program.
 Though there are no prerequisites for the program, however a college-level chemistry class is highly recommended for the Enology Certificate.